First things first – Thank You.

 Accomplishments this season included.

-- We ran 8 monthly matches and the new competitor orientation class this year (back to normal after cancellations in 2020).
+- We ran our full complement of 8 monthly matches and the new competitor orientation class this year.

-- We had 100 or more registrations at 2 monthly matches this year (down from 5).
+- We had 100 or more registrations at 2 monthly matches this year (same as 2021).

 Here’s the trivia round-up from this season.

-- Just looking at USPSA member numbers, approximately 12 new USPSA members shot at EH in 2020 (down from 19).
+- Just looking at USPSA member numbers, approximately 16 new USPSA members shot at EH in 2022 (up from 12).

 That’s my season wrap-up.
 As always, please feel free to provide any constructive criticism of the job I’m doing or suggestions for improvement.
 I’ll see you in March.